PaeP3nguin/pyKhaled/README.md

 # pyKhaled
-They don't want you to have this Python script.
+*They don't want you to have this Python script.*

+## What is this?
 The number one DJ Khaled-themed Python script in the country.
 Let DJ Khaled inspire whenever you click your mouse.

-This doesn't work for Mac or Python 3.
+## Requirements
+Keys to success: Windows, Python 2, plus the pyHook, pythoncom, and pyglet libraries.
 Don't play yourself.

+## Usage
-To use, download everything and run another_one.py.
-LIIOOOOOON
+Download everything and run another_one.py. **LIIOOOOOON**

 If for some reason you want to stop, just press the middle button, hater